pinksynth/lydian-lang/README.md

 ## Building

-This project uses CMake and Conan.
-To build, first make sure that `conan` and `cmake` are installed.
+This project uses CMake.
+To build, first make sure that `cmake` is installed.
 Then run `scripts/initial-build.sh`.

 Alternatively, you can follow the steps below: